mijndert/blog/src/weeknotes/week-notes-20.md

 ---
 title: Week notes 20
 date: 2025-05-16 09:12:41
-summary: A weekly summary of things that are on my mind.
-tags:
-- week notes
 ---

 Week 20 is almost done!
 A round number, I like round numbers.

 It's been a busy week again, with not much time to do anything besides work and puppy... things.